Skip to Main Content

 • Talk to your library liaison to help you locate alternative course materials.

+• The library cross-references the faculty course-adopted textbook lists with multi-user e-books that we either already have in our collections or can purchase.
 When we find a match, we will notify the faculty via email so that they can have the option to share the link to the e-book with their students through Blackboard.

 Check the Faculty E-Textbooks lists to see what the library has purchased and what the library can purchase for your course.